 *Post contains affiliate links*at no additional cost to you for more information please read the disclaimer on the About Us page.

 Therefore, I decided to write up a step-by-step guide on how to master the magic circle.
-Since I think there are more people just like me, I hope that you save the URL to this page and reference it often when you need to get your next crochet project started by using the magic circle.
+Since I think there are more people just like me, I hope that you save the URL to this page and reference it often when you need to get your next crochet project started.

 Step-by-step instructions and pictures to help demystify the magic circle, which is often called a magic ring too.